reportportal/docs/src/md/src/DashboardsAndWidgets/PossibleDasboards.md

 You can configure:
 [**Passing rate widget**]() that shows a passing rate for a latest launch "API suite'

-[**Most popular pattern**](https://reportportal.io/docs/Most-popular-pattern) track TOP-20 problems in the last and previous runs of this suite.
+[**Most popular pattern**](https://reportportal.io/docs/Most-popular-pattern) tracks TOP-20 problems in the last and previous runs of this suite.

-> **Note:** For Most popular pattern table, you should you create a set of rules and run PAttern Analysis
+> **Note:** For Most popular pattern table, you should you create a set of rules and run Pattern Analysis

 With [**Investigated percentage of launches**](https://reportportal.io/docs/Investigated-percentage-of) you can find out the status of failure investigations.
 You will be able to evaluate team performance and consistency of results.